danielharrell/SumLect2015/Lost_Idea_LA.md

 and purposes, even in the midst of uncertainty and disorientation.
 But how?
 The rest of the announcement offers an answer to this question:

->We believe that the unprecedented opportunities for freedom
->in the modern world only heighten the need for life-long
->engagement with the essential questions.
-Individualism, the
->accelerating progress of science and technology, the
->liberation engendered by complex economies---the very
->achievements of the modern age---present philosophical and
->ethical difficulties, both novel and perennial.
-No one can
->address these effectively, in their own lives or as future
->leaders, unless they come to understand them in a more than
->superficial way.

-> At St. John’s College, it has continued to be our
-> conviction that the root questions of life can be taken up
-> by any serious person.
-We have made the Socratic
-> approach---of open, courageous, and philosophically minded
-> inquiry---central to the work of every class.
-We welcome
-> friends (and critics) and educators from near and far to
-> join us for this conference, which we envision as a broad
-> platform to speak about the challenges and opportunities
-> for liberal education today, and to engage in exemplary
-> studies in the liberal arts (interpretive and substantive
-> work on texts and within disciplines).

 (Point out that this is just an advertisement, but other things just like it.)
 Maybe point out that casting the terms as external means make some kind of sense